beikacao/blog/README.md

     - The frontiers of network verification methods

   - *Network Closed-Loop Control*
-    - Goal: self-driving networks.
+    - Self-driving networks is the goal.
-    - What the well-studied control theory has to offer for network automation?
+    - What does the well-studied control theory have to offer for network automation?
     - How to reconcile human interventions & algorithmic controls?

 # Feedback